computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ## Functional Requirements

+### Software Feature: Overall
+The software shall have two operating modes, realtime and video playback.
+The software shall save the user defined settings on shutdown.
+The software shall load the user defined settings on startup.
+The software shall not consume more than 1 GB of memory.
+The software shall not close unexpectedly.

+### Software Feature: Realtime Mode
+The software shall output E1.31 data when the user select Realtime output mode.
+The software shall allow the user to set the amount of lights.
+The software shall allow the user to turn on a specific Light.
+The software shall send E1.31 data to turn on specific Light.
+The software shall capture a video frame from the camera after sending E1.31 data.

 ### Software Feature: GUI

-The GUI does not consume more than 1 GB of memory.
+The GUI shall have a dialog to select operating modes.
-The GUI shall be able to load a video file into memory.
+The GUI shall have a dialog to edit program settings.
 The GUI shall have an "Exit" button.
+The GUI shall have an Export xModel File Option.
-The GUI shall have a toolbar.
+The GUI shall have an logging display.
+The GUI shall overlay the found lights onto the video display.

 ### Software Feature: Video Processing

 The user shall be able to adjust processing parameters.
-The video processing shall pause if two or more light objects are detected simulataneously.
+The video processing shall pause if two or more light objects are detected simultaneously.
-The video processing shall pause if no light objects are detected The video processor shall expect one new light to be lit for every 500 miliseconds of video.
+The video processor shall expect one new light to be lit for every 500 milliseconds of video.
+The video processing shall allow the user to manually control setting to best detect the light.
+The video processing shall allow the user to manually control the video files time position.

+### Software Feature: Data Output

+The data output shall output E1.31 data when the user select Realtime output mode.
+The data output shall set E1.31 data to turn on a Light.

 ## Non-Functional Requirements

+### Software Feature: Overall

+The software shall operate and run on Windows 7 and 10.
+The software shall use the .Net 5 Runtime library.
+The software shall use the openCV Image processing library.
+The software shall export xLight compatible model files.
+The software shall work with E1.31 compatible light controllers.

 ### Software Feature: GUI

 The program must have a GUI.
 The GUI shall remain responsive while the program opperates.
+The GUI shall provide user feedback while the program preforms operations.
 The program shall load in 3 seconds or less.

 ### Software Feature: Video Processing

 The video processing time shall not take longer than than the length of the video file.
-The video processing program shall output a .XModal file of the spatial location of the lights.
+The software shall load MP4 video files.
+The software shall work with USB webcam devices.
+The software shall work with RTSP cameras.

+### Software Feature: E1.31 Data Output

+The software shall support the E1.31, called Streaming ACN protocol.
+The software shall support multiple E1.31 universes of data.

 # Change management plan